JustinChu/ntsm/README.md

 ##### Counting the k-mers:

 Using this set of k-mers we can then count all of these k-mers within a fastq file.
 Files may be gzipped and multiple threads can be used.
+Each sample needs a separate run of this command and its own count files.

 Example: